hanjingo/doc/OTHERS/en_zh_dictionary.md

 > DRV: treatment `/ˈtriːtm(ə)nt/` n. 治疗；对待；处理

 treble `/'treb(ə)l/` adj. 三倍的；最高声部的；三层的；三重的; n. 三倍；最高声部; vi. 变成三倍; vt. 使成三倍

+tree `/triː/` n. 树；树状图；树形结构；家谱；v. 把...放在树上

+> REF: A `tree` is a connected undirected graph with no simple circuits. --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED
+>
+> REF: A `rooted tree` is a tree in which one vertex has been designated as the root and every edge is directed away from the root. --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED
+>
+> REF: A rooted tree is called an `m-ary tree` if every internal vertex has no more than `m` children.
+The tree is called a `full m-ary tree` if every internal vertex has exactly `m` children.
+An `m`-ary tree with `m = 2` is called a `binary tree`. --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED
+>
+> REF: The `value of a vertex in a game tree` is defined recursively as:
+>
+> > - the value of a leaf is the payoff to the first player player when the game terminates in the position represented by this leaf.
+> > - the value of an internal vertex at an even level is the maximum of the values of its children, and the value of an internal vertex at an odd level is the minimum of the values of its children.
+> > --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED
+>
+> REF: Let $G$ be a simple graph.
+A `spanning tree` of $G$ is a subgraph of $G$ that is a tree containing every vertex of $G$. --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED
+>
+> REF: A `minimum spanning tree` in a connected weighted graph is a spanning tree that has the smallest possible sum of weights of its edges. --Discrete Mathematics and Its Applications .
+Kenneth H. Rosen .
+8ED

 trek `/trek/` vi. 长途跋涉；n. 艰苦跋涉